 - The last job generates the documentation.

 As highlighted above, the DataOps pipelines can get quite complex with the orchestration of many different dependency relationships.
-This next image a more advanced DataOps pipeline.
+This next image illustrates a more advanced DataOps pipeline.

 Pay particular note to the block of batch ingestion jobs.
 It is also vital to note that the order in which the jobs appear in this graphical representation is the order in which the jobs are run.
 In this scenario, the Matillion Ingest Data job is dependent on the first two jobs.
 If they don’t run successfully, then the Matillion job won’t run, and the pipeline will stop or not complete.